Germinating the seeds

 Keep the pots in an area that will stay about 65-77 degrees F (18-25°C) during the day, and 45-65 (7-18°C) at night.
 Avoid letting the seeds get above 80°F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep the soil surface moist (but not soggy).
 If you place the pots in a plastic dome or bag to maintain moisture, keep it open slightly to allow fresh air to enter, to avoid stem rot later.

 The seeds will germinate at different times, with the earliest ones sprouting as soon as 5 to 8 weeks.
-After 10 weeks, move any that have not sprouted into the refrigerator for 6 weeks, to trick them into thinking that winter has passed.
+After 10 weeks, move any that have not sprouted in the refrigerator for 6 weeks, to trick them into thinking that winter has passed.
 Alternatively, you may place them outside if night temperatures are between 35 and 55°F (2-13°C).
 If you put them in the refrigerator, place them a sealed plastic container first, and mark your calendar to check on them every 2 weeks, to see if any seeds have sprouted.

 Transplanting -- Wait until the 2nd or 3rd shoot appears before repotting.
 A 6 inch (15 cm) tall pot will hold it for several months.
 Then move it to a 1 gallon (4 liter) pot for a year, and finally a 5 or 10 gallon (20-40 liter) pot.

-Transplant carefully and avoid letting the soil ball break apart, which can disturb the plant.
+Transplant carefully and avoid letting the soil ball break apart, which can disturb the roots.
 Watering the soil before transplanting can help keep the soil ball together.

-Soil -- Bomarea likes humus-rich, well-draining soil.
+Soil -- Bomarea likes fertile, well-draining soil.
 Don't add lime to the soil, since Bomarea likes slightly acid soil.

 Watering -- Aim to keep the soil evenly moist most of the time.
 Avoid letting the soil dry out, but don't keep it perpetually soggy either.